asai-kentaro/rpa_mimic/README.md

 ### Manipulation Save

-Manipulation save function is for saving sequential instructions.
+Manipulation simulator is used for saving sequential instructions.
 You can save instructions with demonstration on the UI such as moving mouse, click buttons and type keys.

 ```